Alexandru Giugaru

 Alexandru Giugaru ([alekˈsandru dʒjuˈɡaru]; 23 June 1897 – 15 March 1986) was a Romanian stage and film actor.

 Early life

-Born in Huși, Fălciu (present day Vaslui County), Romania, Giugaru began his stage career in 1916 after graduating from school in Cuza Vodă and studying at the Conservatory of Dramatic Arts in Bucharest.
+Born in Huși, Fălciu County (present day Vaslui County), Romania, Giugaru began his stage career in 1916 after graduating from school in Cuza Vodă and studying at the Conservatory of Dramatic Arts in Bucharest.

 Career

 After performing on various stages in Romania — including the National Theatre in Bucharest — he made the transition to film in 1925's Năbădăile Cleopatrei.
 Between 1925 and his retirement from the film industry in 1968, he appeared in over twenty films.
 His last film role before retirement was in 1968's Răpirea fecioarelor, directed by Dinu Cocea and starring Toma Caragiu and Marga Barbu.

 For his work on stage and film Giugaru obtained the title of Emeritus Artist and the State Prize in 1964.
 Today, the House of Culture in the city of Huși bears his name and there is a street named after him in Bucharest (Strada Alexandru Giugaru).